All posts

 Two practical issues most TDM articles ignore — and both produce bugs that survive into production.

 Tenant isolation in test data.
-Multi-tenant SaaS schemas have a tenant_id (or org_id, or account_id) column on most rows, and the application enforces "tenant 1 only sees tenant 1's data" via row-level filters.
+Multi-tenant SaaS schemas have a tenant_id (or org_id, or account_id) column on most rows, and isolation is enforced with tenant-scoped query filters or Postgres row-level security so tenant 1 only sees tenant 1's data.
 When test data is generated naively, foreign keys cross tenant boundaries: a tenant_1 user owns an order whose product_id belongs to tenant_2's catalog.
 That order will never appear in production — the application wouldn't allow it — but it shows up in tests, causes assertion failures, and worst case slips into a demo environment where a sales rep notices that one tenant can see another tenant's data.
 Multi-tenant database seeding has its own constraints; the rule is that every tenant-scoped FK has to stay within tenant.

 Audit-trail and lifecycle consistency.
 Real records have a story: a user account is created, then email_verified, then active, eventually suspended or closed.
 The created_at, updated_at, verified_at, last_login_at timestamps line up with that story.
 Most generated data ignores this; you end up with users whose verified_at predates created_at, accounts with last_login_at after they were closed, status active rows whose closed_at is set.
 None of this is wrong by the database's lights — the constraints are satisfied — but it produces bugs nobody catches in tests because the data is the lie.
 Demo embarrassments are the visible version of this; the silent version is integration tests that pass against impossible state.